 But the initial phone call to the reference is just the beginning.
 Try to obtain permission to visit the site in question.
 If granted, inquire as to the date when the driveway was installed.
 See if it shows signs of any problems, and ask the homeowners if they're aware of any problems.
 Keep accurate notes, as you'll want to visit the sites of references provided by other driveway contractors and make comparisons.

 You should also check at this point for written proof that the company has liability insurance.
-Pay no attention to the attitude that says, "Well, of course we have insurance (How dare you ask!?)."
+Pay no attention to the attitude that says, "Well, of course we have insurance!"
 Their incredulity towards your skepticism is no reason for you not to continue to be skeptical and ask the right questions.
-After all, if something goes wrong, you're the one holding the bag.
+After all, if something goes wrong, you are the one holding the bag.

-Finally, gain a sense of whether or not this is someone you'll want to do business with: never underestimate the personal element.
-If some of the driveway contractors come across as gruff and inattentive during the interviews (when you'd expect them to be on their best behavior), imagine how tough they'd be to deal with once they have what they want from you (namely, your money).
-You want to hire someone who is sensitive to your needs, someone who will be easy to communicate with on the job site, should unforeseen difficulties arise.
+Finally, gain a sense of whether or not this is someone you will want to do business with: Never underestimate the personal element.
+If some of the driveway contractors come across as gruff and inattentive during the interviews (when you would expect them to be on their best behavior), imagine how tough they would be to deal with once they have your money.
+You want to hire someone who is sensitive to your needs, someone who will be easy to communicate with on the job site should unforeseen difficulties arise.

 Based on the results of your interviews, narrow the list down further to those companies who left you confident about their abilities to handle the job.
-You're now ready to have the driveway contractors on that "short list" make bids for the job.
+You are now ready to have the driveway contractors on that "short list" make bids for the job.

 The final step is the contract.
 Before you sign anything, make sure the contract covers the following:

 - What are the responsibilities of the driveway contractor, exactly?
-Who is responsible for bringing in other professionals (e.g., plumbers) for peripheral work?
+Who is responsible for bringing in other professionals (for example, electricians) for peripheral work?